matematiflo/SumsOfSquares/SumSq/Basic.md

 TO COMPLETE

-ALSO: explain the proofs, and add a link pointing to the definition of a set in mathlib.
+ALSO: explain the proofs and add a link pointing to the definition of a set in mathlib.

 ## Exercises

 ### Exercise 1

 Let `R` be a semiring and let `S` be a term in `R`.
-Prove that Proposition `IsSumSq S` is equivalent to the proposition `IsSumSq' S` defined inductively by
+Prove that Proposition `IsSumSq S` is equivalent to Proposition `IsSumSq' S`, where `IsSumSq'` is the predicate defined inductively as follows:

 ```lean
 inductive IsSumSq' [Semiring R] : R → Prop where